dotnet/docs/docs/framework/install/reference-assemblies.md

 ---
 # Build apps against Microsoft.NETFramework.ReferenceAssemblies

-When you target a particular version of .NET Framework, by default your application is built by using the reference assemblies that are included with that version's developer pack.
+When you target a particular version of .NET Framework in a traditional, non-SDK-style project, by default your application is built by using the reference assemblies that are included with that version's developer pack.
 In scenarios where the matching developer pack cannot be installed on the computer, you can alternatively build against reference assemblies distributed via a NuGet package.

 ## Update project files